varadanmahadev/supply-chain-analytics/README.md

 - [ ] **Phase 4** — Power BI dashboard (.pbix connecting to MySQL)
 - [ ] **Phase 5** — Dockerize + deploy to Streamlit Community Cloud
 - [ ] **Phase 6** — README polish, architecture diagram, screenshots

-## Interview talking points (DSV-flavored)

-- **Business framing**: "I built this to mirror how a 3PL like DSV would measure freight performance — OTIF, transit variance, mode scorecards across Road, Air & Sea, and Solutions divisions."
-- **Modeling story**: "I chose a Kimball star schema because every BI report ultimately resolves to a fact (shipment / order line) sliced by dimensions (customer, product, mode, geography, date) — the model has to support that directly."
-- **ML story**: "The delay predictor is a binary classifier.
-The valuable feature is shipping mode × distance × market, which gives operations a heads-up signal they can act on **before** the SLA breach."
-- **Deployment story**: "I deployed it on Streamlit Cloud so I can send a hiring manager a live link, not a screenshot."